RikudouSage/LemmyAutomod/README.md

 - `auto_approval_regexes` - when a registration application answer matches, it gets approved
   - `regex` - the regex string
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
 - `banned_emails` - when a new local user's email matches the regex, the user is banned
   - `regex` - the regex string
   - `reason` - the reason that will be used for the ban
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
 - `banned_usernames` - when a user has matching username, it gets banned
   - `username` - the regex string (yes, it's really regex, just badly named, will be changed in the future)
   - `reason` - the reason that will be used for the ban
   - `remove_all` - whether all posts and comments should be removed when banning
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
 - `instance_ban_regexes` - when a post (title, body, url, author name, author display name) or comment (content, author name, author display name) matches, the user gets banned and all posts get removed
   - `regex` - the regex string
   - `reason` - the reason that will be used for the ban
   - `remove_all` - whether all posts and comments should be removed when banning
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
 - `report_regexes` - when a post or comment matches this regex, the user will be reported for manual review
   - `regex` - the regex string
   - `message` - the message that will be used as a reason for the report
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
 - `trusted_users` - when any user present in this table makes a report, it gets automatically resolved by removing the post/comment
   - `username` - the local part of the username, like `rikudou`
   - `instance` - the instance, like `lemmings.world`
   - `user_id` - the ID of the user
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
   - The only field needed is the `user_id`, but if you don't want to go looking in the db for that, you can simply provide the `username` and `instance` and the automod will save the `user_id` on its own next time it gets any report